Housing affordability

 Reduce collateral damage from the cheap credit system

-Underestimating inflation betrays younger Canadians by sustaining the cheap credit system.
+Underestimating inflation sustains the cheap credit system.
 Low interest rates decrease the cost of larger mortgage debt.
-Buyers able to borrow more bid up home prices.
-Rising prices aren’t adequately captured in inflation data – creating a feedback loop that helps fuel prices beyond earnings.
+Buyers able to borrow more bid up prices.
+Rising prices aren’t adequately captured in inflation data.
+This is a dangerous feedback loop for our housing system.

-Yes, some first-time buyers want the lowest possible interest on frighteningly large mortgages they must borrow to straddle the massive gap between home prices and earnings.
-But this individual coping strategy reinforces larger trends that work against first-time buyers, because they aren’t the only ones borrowing.
-Current homeowners with more capital use low interest rates to outbid their novice rivals.
-That’s why Census 2021 data reveals that more new homes are bought by investors, and then rented out to younger people; and that one in six Canadian homeowners now owns multiple properties.
+Some first-time buyers may welcome low interest on the frighteningly large mortgages needed to straddle the massive gap between home prices and earnings.
+But this individual coping strategy reinforces broader trends that work against first-time buyers.
+Current homeowners with more capital use low interest rates to outbid their novice rivals, which is why Census data reveals that more new homes are bought by investors, and that one in six Canadian homeowners now owns multiple properties.